emmett-framework/emmett/docs/dal/operations.md

 As you can see, you can access the *count* value using the variable as item of the row.
 Also notice that weppy moved the *location* field into the *events* dictionary.
 This is done because you added elements that don't belongs to the events table itself, and weppy wants to make this very explicit, grouping all the elements belonging to the table into a separated key of the rows.

 Beside the `count` method, fields also have other methods useful to compute values from the records: the `sum`, `avg`, `min`, and `max` methods.
-They works all the same, like the `count` one.
+They work all the same, like the `count` one.
 Let's say for example that you want to have the sum of all the participants to events in 1955 grouped by their locations:

 ```python
 summed = Event.participants.sum()